lubuntu-team/manual/source/1/1.3/installation.rst

 OEM Installs
 ------------

-To install Lubuntu in an OEM mode for distributing to someone else :menuselection:`System Tools --> Install Lubuntu 24.04 LTS (OEM mode)`.
+To install Lubuntu in an OEM mode for distributing to someone else on the grub boot splash select :menuselection:`OEM install (for manufacturers)` or from the panel menu :menuselection:`System Tools --> Install Lubuntu 24.04 LTS (OEM mode)`.
 Then you will be asked if you are sure you want to install in OEM mode and to actually install in OEM mode press the :guilabel:`Yes` button.
 Then the installer will say have a welcome screen that will say it is in OEM mode will show up.
 To change what language to use for installation use the drop down bar under :guilabel:`OEM installation mode`.
 To move to the next step of installation press the :guilabel:`Next` button.

 .. image:: oem-install-welcome.png